 During the outbreak of coronavirus (COVID-19), our priority is the health, safety and well-being of our residents, businesses and staff.

-We will follow guidance provided by the government and Public Health England whilst working to continue providing public services.
+We are following government guidance whilst working to continue providing public services.
 Some services will be affected, however, especially in places where residents usually gather together.

 The table below lists our:

 - services that are provided face-to-face with groups of residents

 - sites visited by residents